EnjoyingFOSS/parlera/README.md

 * In their most basic form — just like dictionary entries (i.e. singular, first person, infinitive, ...)
 * Family-friendly
 * Not derogatory
-* Not originally from works under copyright (e.g. "Harry Potter" would not be accepted)

 Contributions might not be accepted even if they meet the rules here.